 This course offers an in-depth, uniquely interdisciplinary, and often surprising exploration of battlefields and their archaeology.
-The course welcomes not just university students but also serving or former military personnel and offers room for all participants to learn from each other.
+The course welcomes not just university students but also serving or former military personnel and encourages all participants to learn from each other.

 A mixture of lectures, seminars and workshops, hands-on access to archaeological materials and trips to different battlefields will make up the course.
 Teaching comes from a range of experienced and talented lecturers including leading academic and field archaeologists, historians and heritage and outreach professionals.
 In the lectures and seminars a wide range of case studies will be examined; unravelling the interplay between history and archaeology and exploring how personal perspectives matter.
 We will consider the processes of remembering and presenting the past and the many different identities and narratives that influence our relationships with it.
 The shared and often sensitive heritage of conflict is a clear way to highlight many issues which apply much more widely.
 So, you don’t have to be familiar with studying battles to find much of interest.

 There will also be tours of other Napoleonic battlefields and of World War Two sites and museums close to Middelburg.
-These tours will take a historical perspective and serve to provide both an interesting extension to the focus on the Napoleonic era, and also a clear contrast through the mid twentieth century sites.
+These tours will take a historical perspective and serve to provide both an interesting extension to the focus on the Napoleonic era, and also a clear contrast.
 At all sites participants will reflect on how conflict heritage is or should be presented to the public and how that contributes to a collective memory of war.

 All participants will take part in a practical session working with archaeological finds and an outreach event which will form part of their assessment.
-Further assessment will be based on participation, a collaborative investigation and presentation summarising, a reflection and a response to stimulus material under exam conditions.
-Participants will be asked to do some background reading and there will be an option to gain more credits for those willing to submit a related paper (this should be discussed in advance with the course leader).
+Further assessment will be based on participation, a collaborative investigation and presentation, a reflection and response to stimulus material under exam conditions.
+Participants will be asked to do some background reading and there may be an option to gain more credits for those willing to submit a related paper (this should be discussed in advance with the course leader).

 This course is linked to the fieldwork project “Waterloo Uncovered Battlefield Excavation” which is a residential excavation at the site of the Battle of Waterloo.
 Both courses are complementary and may be taken together.

-Members of the Waterloo Uncovered Team (for example Prof. Tony Pollard, Dr Stuart Eve, Mark Evans (CEO))
+Other members of the Waterloo Uncovered Team (for example Prof. Tony Pollard, Dr Stuart Eve, Mark Evans (CEO)).